Developer & Data MCP Servers: Connect Your AI to Retool, Codacy, Checkly, BigQuery, Matillion, and More

 Software engineering teams live in their tools.
-An average developer context-switches between 13 different applications per day, according to a 2024 study by Sleuth.io — and that number hasn’t gone down.
-You check Sentry for errors, Codacy for code quality, Checkly for uptime, Retool for internal dashboards, BigQuery for analytics, PagerDuty for incidents, and Datadog for infrastructure metrics.
-Each one requires a different tab, a different login, a different mental context.
+An average developer context-switches between 13 different applications per day, according to a 2024 study by Sleuth.io — and that number has not gone down.
+You check error logs, verify code quality, check uptime, build internal dashboards, run analytics queries, and trace infrastructure metrics.
+Each task requires a different tab, a different login, and a different mental context.

-The cost of this fragmentation is well-documented.
+The cost of this fragmentation is high.
 A University of California, Irvine study found it takes an average of 23 minutes and 15 seconds to fully regain focus after a context switch.
-For developers checking monitoring dashboards 10 times a day, that’s nearly 4 hours of lost deep work.
+For developers checking monitoring dashboards 10 times a day, that represents nearly 4 hours of lost deep work.

-MCP servers solve this by bringing your tools to your AI, instead of bringing you to your tools.
-When Claude, Cursor, or VS Code has direct access to your developer infrastructure, every cross-tool question becomes a single prompt:
+Model Context Protocol (MCP) servers solve this by bringing your tools directly to your AI agents, instead of forcing you to navigate multiple browser tabs.
+When your LLM agent (in Claude, Cursor, or VS Code) has secure access to your developer infrastructure, cross-tool debugging becomes a single conversational step.

-- Query connected databases through Retool’s data layer — without needing direct DB credentials
+- Query connected databases through Retool’s unified data layer without direct DB access.

 Example prompts: